AndrewHenderson/backbone.chain-router/README.md

   }
 });
 ```
 Sometimes, we may want to execute routes in the order which are not meant to be passed route fragment parameters.

-In this case, we bracket this particular callback.
+In this case, we bracket the particular callback.
 ```js
 Backbone.Router.extend({
   routes: {